jeromedecoster/dotfiles/README.md

 My OS X / Windows dotfiles

-Mainly inspired by the dotfiles of Ben Alman but everything was rewritten from scratch
+Mainly inspired by Ben Alman's <a href="https://github.com/cowboy/dotfiles" target="_blank">dotfiles</a> but everything was rewritten from scratch

 ## Installation
 ### OS X